 Our guided tour of Santa Cruz or La Laguna

-The road up to the national park is an adventure in itself: Offering spectacular views, the road winds through the clouds and out into the sunshine on the other side!
-We’ll take a little mini-bus to allow us to stop off whenever it takes our fancy.
-Weather and personal fitness allowing, we will take an hours’ walk through this amazing volcanic landscape to admire the weird rock formations and wonder at the geology.
+The road up to the national park is an adventure: Offering spectacular views, the road winds through the clouds and out into the sunshine on the other side!
+We’ll take a tiny mini-bus to allow us to stop off whenever it takes our fancy.
+Weather and personal fitness enabling, we will take an hour walk through this amazing volcanic landscape to admire the weird rock formations and wonder at the geology.

 On the way down, we will stop off in the pine forest to enjoy how the locals have converted a volcanic crater into a play park and picnic site in the woods

 About the Training Centre in Tenerife